WJKX

 WJKX (102.5 FM, "102 JKX") is a commercial radio station licensed to Ellisville, Mississippi, United States, and serving the Laurel-Hattiesburg area.
-The station is owned by iHeartMedia and the license is held by iHM Licenses, LLC.
-It airs an urban adult contemporary music format and has had this same format since August 1995.
-The studios are located with other sister stations on U.S. Highway 98 in West Hattiesburg.
+The station is owned by iHeartMedia, and airs an urban adult contemporary music radio format.
+The station's studios are located with other sister stations on U.S. Highway 98 in West Hattiesburg.

 History

 The station signed on in 1973 as WBSJ, a country music station, located just north of Ellisville.
 WBSJ was owned by Glynn Holland and Herb Knotts, both of Ellisville, until 1989.